-Many are wondering if there is a risk of inhaling allergens from poinsettia plants.
-It appears this is highly unlikely; it is difficult to identify a mechanism in poinsettia plants where a protein allergen is propelled into the air without a carrier (such as what occurred with cornstarch-powdered latex gloves in the early 1990s).
+This is highly unlikely, says Kevin J. Kelly, MD, a latex allergy expert and pediatrician in Chapel Hill, North Carolina.
+It is difficult to identify a mechanism in which an allergen protein from a poinsettia plant would be propelled into the air without a carrier (such as what occurred with cornstarch-powdered latex gloves in the early 1990s).

 |Hevea brasiliensis||Rubber Tree|